Ohio State University Airport: History

-The Ohio State University opened its first airport in 1917 to train cadets to build and fly aircraft for World War 1.
-That airport was shut down in 1920 when Ohio Stadium was built on the site.
+The Ohio State University opened its first airport in 1917 to train cadets to build and fly aircraft for World War I. That airport was shut down in 1920 when Ohio Stadium was built on the site.

 The university built a second airport soon after its first shut down, and it was among a number of universities that took part in the Civilian Pilot Training Program, sponsored by the Civil Aeronautics Administration, for the purpose of fostering private flying.

-The current OSU Airport began in 1943 as a flight training facility for military and civilian pilots, operated by the OSU School of Aviation.
+The current OSU Airport was constructed in 1943 as a flight training facility for military and civilian pilots, operated by the OSU School of Aviation.
+It became the headquarters for the Ohio Wing of the Civil Air Patrol in August 1944.
 The airport was used as a research location for crop dusting aircraft in the 1940s.
 A Piper J-3 Cub was used for testing until it crashed in 1957 and the project was halted.

 It became a public-use airport in 1959 upon receipt of federal funding for runway improvements.
 The first jets were based at the airport in 1962.

 The university started a partnership with the National Intercollegiate Flying Association (NIFA) in the 1960s.
 The Association's Safety in Flight Evaluation Conference has been held at The Ohio State University Airport ten times.
 The Ohio State University Airport has been home to NIFA's headquarters since 2015.

 In the 1970s, the University used Douglas DC-3s at the airport to transport university sports teams, faculty, and administration to and from Columbus.

 Discussions to sell the airport have been on and off since 1986.

 The OSU Airport is now a self-supporting entity of the Ohio State University through the Department of Aerospace Engineering & Aviation.

 The Department oversees all aspects of the Airport from Airport Management, to Fixed-Base Operations, to Airport Maintenance.

 The Airport is also home to the OSU Department of Aerospace Engineering & Aviation Gas Turbine Laboratory, several facilities operated by the OSU College of Agriculture, the Ohio Department of Transportation's Office of Aviation, fourteen corporate flight departments, and four flying clubs.
 Per a partnership with NetJets, whose headquarters are in Columbus, the University's department of aviation also founded the Ohio State University Center for Aviation Studies, which provides funding for research projects and student scholarships and fellowships as well as conducting economic and public policy studies in technical projects.

 The OSU Airport is a Part 139 Certificated Airport, serving as a general aviation reliever for the nearby John Glenn Columbus International Airport.
 It is the base for the Ohio State Highway Patrol's Aviation Section and the Ohio Department of Transportation's Office of Aviation.